ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: ArcheType: Methods and System

+The list of summary statistics included in our fine-tuned models was: \text{standard deviation}, \text{average}, \text{mode}, \text{median}, \text{max}, \text{min}.
 When the summary statistic is a floating-point value, we round it to two decimal places.
 When it is an integer, we exclude the decimal place.
 When all sampled values are numeric, the statistics are computed with respect to the individual \textit{column values}.
 When any sampled value is non-numeric, the statistics are computed with respect to \textit{column value lengths}.

-We postulate that these statistics are helpful because they help the model disambiguate between numeric column samples by preserving information about overall trends in the column.
-However, we focused on simple-to-calculate statistics and did not extensively ablate our choices; in future work we plan to pursue a deeper study of this aspect.
+We postulate that these statistics are useful because they help the model disambiguate between numeric column samples by preserving information about overall trends in the column.
+However, we focused on simple-to-calculate statistics and did not extensively ablate our choices; in future work we plan to explore this aspect.

-\paragraph{Other columns. } First, we take as many unique samples as are available from the target column.
+\myparagraphemph{Other columns.} First, we take as many unique samples as are available from the target column.
 Then, we fill the remaining context length with an equal number of samples from each other column.
 We label samples from other columns with an index number in order to identify from which column they originated.
-We find that doing this improves fine-tuned performance, but has a negative effect on zero-shot performance.
-We postulate that this may be because the LLM struggles to distinguish inter-column from intra-column values without the presence of learned special characters as provided in~\cite{TURLpaper, doduopaper}.
+Performing this improves fine-tuned performance, but has a negative effect on zero-shot performance; see \Figref{fig:context_type_ablations}.
+This is likely because the LLM cannot distinguish inter-column from intra-column values without the presence of learned special characters as provided in~\cite{TURLpaper, doduopaper}.